Openhab-Nodes/website/content/en/developer/architecture.md

 ## Logging

-openHAB X services log to the standard output channels.
+OHX services log to the standard output channels.
 On the standalone installation those outputs are routed to journald, which understands the used logging format and tokens. journald is then used for any log queries, log sorting and filtering.

 Addons standard output channels are captured by the addon manager and also routed to journald.
 If the used logging format is not recognised and log messages cannot be tokenized by journald, log queries are limited to fulltext search.